These are the key stages of how a planning application is considered and the associated timescales.

-We will obscure areas of documents that relate to signatures, phone numbers or email addresses where these are published online.
-However, human error can occur and we may miss something.
-If you notice something that causes you concern, then please email us noting the application reference and document details and we will do our best to resolve the matter.
 The website will regularly be updated as the application progresses with consultee comments, amended plans, committee dates (where an application will be decided at committee), the officer’s delegated or committee report and the final decision.

 For relatively simple applications a decision can be made once the statutory 21 day consultation has finished.
 These are authorised under the powers delegated to the Director of Growth and Localism.
 Most applications are dealt with under our Scheme of Delegation.
 However, a local member can request that an application be decided by Committee, if it is in the interest of local people to do so, and it is for valid planning reasons.
 If it is to be determined at committee the date of the meeting will be shown on our planning system

 The Development Management Committee determines applications that cannot be decided by our Officers.
 The committee is made up of elected Members who listen to the views of the public and reports of the Planning Officers.
 These are public meetings and public speaking is allowed at these committees.
 Find out more details about the Development Management Committee.